Ledmington/Ledmington/README.md

 ## Filippo Barbari

-Master's degree student at the University of Bologna.
+I am a master's degree student at the University of Bologna.

 More information about me (including my CV) are available on [my personal web page](https://ledmington.github.io).